zalando/skipper/docs/reference/filters.md

                 summary: No client metric is tracked.
                 value: ""
             everything:
-                summary: All client ID of all realms are tracked.
+                summary: All clients of all realms are tracked.
                 value: ".*"
             all_services:
-                summary: All client ID of only the reslm `services` are tracked.
+                summary: All clients of only the realm `services` are tracked.
                 value: "services\\..*"
             just_some_users:
-                summary: Only client ID `Joe` and `Sabine` from realm `users` are tracked.
+                summary: Only clients `Joe` and `Sabine` of realm `users` are tracked.
                 value: "users\\.(joe|sabine)"
 ```